Meltwater pulse 1B

-Meltwater pulse 1B (MWP1b) is the name used by Quaternary geologists, paleoclimatologists, and oceanographers for a period of either rapid or just accelerated post-glacial sea level rise that some hypothesize to have occurred between 11,500 and 11,200 calendar years ago at the beginning of the Holocene and after the end of the Younger Dryas.
+Meltwater pulse 1B (MWP1b) is the name used by Quaternary geologists, paleoclimatologists, and oceanographers for a period of either rapid or just accelerated post-glacial sea level rise that some hypothesize to have occurred between 11,500 and 11,200 years ago at the beginning of the Holocene and after the end of the Younger Dryas.
 Meltwater pulse 1B is also known as catastrophic rise event 2 (CRE2) in the Caribbean Sea.

 Other named, postglacial meltwater pulses are known most commonly as meltwater pulse 1A0 (meltwater pulse19ka), meltwater pulse 1A, meltwater pulse 1C, meltwater pulse 1D, and meltwater pulse 2.
 It and these other periods of proposed rapid sea level rise are known as meltwater pulses because the inferred cause of them was the rapid release of meltwater into the oceans from the collapse of continental ice sheets.

 Sea level

 There is considerable unresolved disagreement over the significance, timing, magnitude, and even existence of meltwater pulse 1B.
-It was first recognized by Fairbanks in his coral reef studies in Barbados.
-From the analysis of data from cores of coral reefs surrounding Barbados, he concluded that during meltwater pulse 1B, sea level rose 28 m in about 500 years about 11,300 calendar years ago.
+It was first recognized by Richard G Fairbanks in his coral reef studies in Barbados.
+From the analysis of data from cores of coral reefs surrounding Barbados, he concluded that during meltwater pulse 1B, sea level rose 28 m in about 500 years about 11,300 years ago.

 However, in 1996 and 2010, Bard and others published detailed analysis of data from cores from coral reefs surrounding Tahiti.
-They concluded that meltwater pulse 1B was, at best, just an acceleration of sea level rise at about 11,300 calendar years ago and it was, at worst, not statistically different from a constant rate sea level rise between 11,500 and 10,200 calendar years ago.
+They concluded that meltwater pulse 1B was, at best, just an acceleration of sea level rise at about 11,300 years ago and it was, at worst, not statistically different from a constant rate sea level rise between 11,500 and 10,200 years ago.
 They argued that meltwater pulse 1B was certainly not an abrupt jump in sea level, which they would consider to be a meltwater pulse.
 They argue that the 28 m rise in sea level estimated by Fairbanks from cores is an artifact created by differential tectonic uplift between different sides of a tectonic structure lying between the two Barbados cores used to identify meltwater pulse 1B and calculate its magnitude.

 Other differing estimates about the magnitude of meltwater pulse 1B have been published.
-In 2010, Standford and others found it to be "robustly expressed" as a multi-millennial interval of enhanced rates of sea-level rise between 11,500 and 8,800 calendar years ago with peak rates of rise of up to 25 mm/yr.
+In 2010, Standford and others found it to be "robustly expressed" as a multi-millennial interval of enhanced rates of sea-level rise between 11,500 and 8,800 years ago with peak rates of rise of up to 25 mm/yr.
 In 2004, Liu and Milliman reexamined the original data from Barbados and Tahiti and reconsidered the mechanics and sedimentology of reef drowning by sea level rise.
-They concluded that meltwater pulse 1B occurred between 11,500 and 11,200 calendar years ago, a 300-calendar year interval, during which sea level rose 13 m from -58 m to -45 m, giving a mean annual rate of around 40mm/yr Other studies have revised the estimated magnitude of meltwater pulse 1B downward to between 7.5 m and less than 6 m.
+They concluded that meltwater pulse 1B occurred between 11,500 and 11,200 years ago, a 300-year interval, during which sea level rose 13 m from -58 m to -45 m, giving a mean annual rate of around 40mm/yr Other studies have revised the estimated magnitude of meltwater pulse 1B downward to between 7.5 m and less than 6 m.